Manipal College of Dental Sciences, Manipal

 The very first principal of the college was Dr. Sunder Vazirani, followed by Dr. K.L.
 Shourie from Mumbai and then Dr. K. S. Bhat.
 Many more have added on as time went by.
 In 1972 it added the MDS (Masters)program to its curriculum.

 Ranking

-The Manipal College of Dental Sciences was ranked 1st among dental colleges in India by the National Institutional Ranking Framework in 2021.
+The Manipal College of Dental Sciences was ranked 2nd among dental colleges in India by the National Institutional Ranking Framework (NIRF) in 2023 and 2024.